sonpero/Notes2Notion/README.md

 **What happens in test mode:**
 - ✅ Detects images in `notes_pictures/`
 - ✅ Generates structured mock content (no GPT-4o-mini calls)
-- ✅ Simulates the enhancement workflow (no Azure OpenAI calls)
+- ✅ Simulates the enhancement workflow (no OpenAI calls)
 - ✅ **Actually uploads to Notion** (tests the real Notion integration)
 - 💰 **Cost: $0** (zero LLM API calls)